dbreese/fitfamconnect/DATAMODEL.md

 - Represents billing information
 - Plan Name
 - Price
-- Mandatory Start and optional End DateTime (ie, perhaps a workshop is only active for Saturday Sept 6, from 9-10am)
+- Mandatory Start and optional End DateTime
-- Recurring or not.
-For example, 1 time charge vs monthly charge.
 - Recurring period (weekly, monthly, quarterly, yearly)
+- Plans are ALWAYS recurring
 - There is no maximum number of members for Plans.

 # Classes